kapicorp/kapitan/docs/kapitan_overview.md

 * business concepts
 * documentation and tooling
 * ...anything else you want!

- Once you have it defined, you can reuse this data can be made available to the many templating engines [***Input types***](#input-types) available to Kapitan.
+After defining it, you can make this data available to the various templating engines [***Input types***](#input-types) offered by Kapitan, allowing you to reuse it.

 Find more detaled explanation in the [inventory](inventory.md) section of the documentation.

 ### Input types